-This is tricky because a bottleneck in either might manifest itself very similarly.
-If you don’t have enough RAM or it’s prolonged, it doesn’t matter how fast your CPU is because the RAM can’t queue up the data to be processed fast enough.
+Now, this is tricky because a bottleneck in either might manifest itself very similarly.
+If you don’t have enough RAM or it’s very slow, it doesn’t matter how fast your CPU is because the RAM can’t queue up the data to be processed fast enough.

 And oppositely, if you have a slow CPU and fast RAM, even though the RAM can queue up data to be processed quickly, the CPU can only do it slowly anyway.

-Now according to us, 9 times out of 10, the main bottleneck will be the CPU, especially if the computer is old.
-But the cases where RAM will be a significant factor are either if you don’t have nearly enough, or if you are running some seriously heavy hitter programs or just a ton of programs in the background.
-That’s because a program will only ever use as much RAM as it needs to; most simple programs don’t need much.
+Now according to us 9 times out of 10, the main bottleneck will be the CPU, especially if the computer is old.
+But the cases where RAM will be a big factor is either if you just don’t have nearly enough at all, or if you are running some seriously heavy hitter programs or just a ton of programs in the background at all times.
+That’s because a program will only ever use as much RAM as it needs to, most everyday programs really don’t need much.

 Our Favourite Picks in the Market